deverac/grafx2-dos/README.md

 Moving Left causes the mouse to move two pixels.
 If the cursor is on an odd x-value, moving Up or Down will also cause the x position to decrease by one.

-* The mouse will sometimes make small erratic movements.
-This may be a bug with the mouse driver or the emulation code.
+* In FreeDOS, the mouse will sometimes make small erratic movements.
+This is probably due to a bug with the mouse driver.
+No such movements occur when running in DOSBox.

 * TrueType Fonts are not supported.